-If we have not received any contributions or rollovers into your account for a continuous period of 16 months, and you have not elected to have or keep your cover, we are required by law to cancel your cover due to inactivity.
-This does not apply where your Employer pays the full cost of your cover under your Plan or, you are a member of the Australian Defence Force
+If we have not received any contributions or rollovers into your account for a continuous period of 16 months, and you have not elected to have or keep your cover, we are required by law to cancel your cover due to inactivity (also referred to as 'Inactive' throughout this Booklet).
+This does not apply where your Employer pays the full cost of your cover under your Plan, or you are an Australian Defence Force (ADF) Super member, or if you are a person who would be an ADF Super member if you had not chosen a fund - in which case you must tell us.